 The earliest record of numbered shirts being worn dates from the 1922/23 American Soccer League season when a team from St. Louis by the name of Scullin Steel wore numbers on the back of their tops for the 1923 Challenge Cup Final.
-Back home in Britain, numbered shirts didn't appear until August 1928 when Arsenal and Chelsea ran out for the new season, but that little experiment only lasted two League games and they didn't become compulory until 1939, although the experiment was repeated again for the 1933 FA Cup Final.
-However, on this occasion instead of both sides wearing one to eleven, the two teams were numbered from one to twenty two.
-Everton's goalie had the honour of wearing the Number 1 shirt while his opposite number in the Manchester City goal had to make do with the Number 22 shirt!
+Back home in Britain, numbered shirts didn't appear until August 1928 when Arsenal and Chelsea ran out for the new season, but that little experiment only lasted two League games and numbers didn't become compulory until 1939, although the experiment was repeated again for the 1933 FA Cup Final.
+However, on this occasion instead of both sides wearing one to eleven, the two teams were numbered from one to twenty-two.
+Everton's goalkeeper had the honour of wearing the Number 1 shirt while his opposite number in the Manchester City goal had to make do with the Number 22 shirt!

-At international level, they first appeared in 1937, when England wore numbers on the back of their shirts for their game against Scotland at Hampden Park.
-The following year numbered shirts made their first appearace at the World Cup finals in France.
-Sixteen years later, teams competing in the 1954 Finals in Switzerland were obliged to assign a unique 'squad number' for each player although their names would not appear on the back of their shirts until the 1992 European Championships held in Sweden (although Scotland did experiment with this idea in the early 1980s).
+At international level they first appeared in 1937, when England wore numbers on the back of their shirts for their game against Scotland at Hampden Park.
+The following year numbered shirts made their first appearance at the World Cup finals in France.
+Sixteen years later, teams competing in the 1954 Finals in Switzerland were obliged to assign a unique 'squad number' for each player although their names would not appear on the back of the players' shirts until the 1992 European Championships held in Sweden (although Scotland did experiment with this idea in the early 1980s).
 The 1954 World Cup also marked the first occasion that an England goalkeeper wore a numbered shirt when Gil Merrick lined up against Belgium.

 Until the mid-nineties, goalkeepers traditionally wore the same shorts and socks as their colleagues.
-There were exceptions.
-In the early 1970s England legend Peter Shilton famously wore an all-white football kit until he was beaten by a long-range shot during a mid-week match - apparently Shilton's kit was too reflective under the floodlights, making it easier for opposition forwards to pick their spot.
+There were exceptions, with some goalkeepers donning an all-green ensemble during the 1960s.
+In the early 1970s England legend Peter Shilton famously wore an all-white goalkeeper kit until he was beaten by a long-range shot during a mid-week FA Cup semi-final replay at Villa Park by none other than Liverpool's Kevin Keegan - apparently Shilton's kit was too reflective under the floodlights, making it easier for opposition forwards to pick their spot.
 Conversely, Eastern European goalkeepers, such as the Soviet Union's Lev Yashin and Hungary's Gyula Grosics, favoured an intimidating all-black strip.

 These days, goalkeepers are willing to sport all manner of lurid concoctions.
 None more so than Mexico's flamboyant goalie-cum-centre forward Jorge Campos.
 But not all keepers are happy with their kits.
-David Seaman in particular was less than overawed at the all-red strip that made him look like "a packet of sweets" while former England goalie Chris Woods was once forced to wear lilac socks when playing for Sheffield Wednesday.
+David Seaman in particular was less than overawed at the all-red strip that made him look like "a packet of sweets" while former England international Chris Woods was once forced to wear lilac socks when playing for Sheffield Wednesday.
 Others have taken a dislike to their shirts purely for superstitious reasons.
-Arsenal goalies, for example, never wear a new shirt unless it has been washed.
-This practice dates back to 1927 and the FA Cup Final after Gunners keeper Dan Lewis blamed his slippery new jersey for his failure to save the goal that spelled defeat.
+Arsenal goalkeepers, for example, never wear a new shirt unless it has been washed.
+This practice dates back to 1927 and the FA Cup Final after Gunners keeper Dan Lewis blamed his slippery new jersey for his failure to save the goal that spelt defeat.

 Ayr United's Hugh Sproat had a novel way of winding up fans of the two Auld Firm clubs in Scotland.
 If Ayr were playing Rangers, he'd wear a green top, but if The Honest Men were playing Celtic, he purposely pulled on a blue jersey just to get them riled.

-Welsh internationl Leigh Richmond Roose caused a similar stir when he played as a guest for Port Vale in a reserves game against his former club Stoke City in 1910.
+Welsh international Leigh Richmond Roose caused a similar stir when he played as a guest for Port Vale in a reserves game against his former club Stoke City in 1910.
 Roose insisted on playing in his old Stoke City shirt and annoyed the opposition fans further by the turning in a Man-of-the-Match performance.
 The game ended in a riot.